openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 Slurm Scheduler
 ===============

-The `Slurm <http://slurm.schedmd.com/>`_ cluster job-scheduler is an open-source project used by many high performance computing systems around the world - including many of the `TOP 500 <https://www.top500.org/lists/>`_ supercomputers.
+The `Slurm <http://slurm.schedmd.com/>`_ research environment job-scheduler is an open-source project used by many high performance computing systems around the world - including many of the `TOP 500 <https://www.top500.org/lists/>`_ supercomputers.

 What is a batch job scheduler?
 ------------------------------

-Most existing High-performance Compute Clusters are managed by a job scheduler; also known as the batch scheduler, workload manager, queuing system or load-balancer.
+Most existing High-performance Compute Research Environments are managed by a job scheduler; also known as the batch scheduler, workload manager, queuing system or load-balancer.
 The scheduler allows multiple users to fairly share compute nodes, allowing system administrators to control how resources are made available to different groups of users.
 All schedulers are designed to perform the following functions:

- - Allow users to submit new jobs to the cluster
+ - Allow users to submit new jobs to the research environment
  - Allow users to monitor the state of their queued and running jobs
  - Allow users and system administrators to control running jobs
  - Monitor the status of managed resources including system load, memory available, etc.

-When a new job is submitted by a user, the cluster scheduler software assigns compute cores and memory to satisfy the job requirements.
+When a new job is submitted by a user, the research environment scheduler software assigns compute cores and memory to satisfy the job requirements.
 If suitable resources are not available to run the job, the scheduler adds the job to a queue until enough resources are available for the job to run.
-You can configure the scheduler to control how jobs are selected from the queue and executed on cluster nodes, including automatically preparing nodes to run parallel MPI jobs.
+You can configure the scheduler to control how jobs are selected from the queue and executed on research environment nodes, including automatically preparing nodes to run parallel MPI jobs.
 Once a job has finished running, the scheduler returns the resources used by the job to the pool of free resources, ready to run another user job.

 Types of compute job
 --------------------

-Users can run a number of different types of job via the cluster scheduler, including:
+Users can run a number of different types of job via the research environment scheduler, including:

  - **Batch jobs**; single-threaded applications that run only on one compute core
  - **Array jobs**; two or more similar batch jobs which are submitted together for convenience
  - **SMP** or **multi-threaded** jobs; multi-threaded applications that run on two or more compute cores on the same compute node
  - **Parallel jobs**; multi-threaded applications making use of an MPI library to run on multiple cores spread over one or more compute nodes

-The cluster job-scheduler is responsible for finding compute nodes in your cluster to run all these different types of jobs on.
+The research environment job-scheduler is responsible for finding compute nodes in your research environment to run all these different types of jobs on.
 It keeps track of the available resources and allocates jobs to individual groups of nodes, making sure not to over-commit CPU and memory.
 The example below shows how a job-scheduler might allocate jobs of different types to a group of 8-CPU-core compute nodes:

 .. image:: tetris.jpg
    :alt: Jobs allocated to compute nodes by a job-scheduler